 Primary schools for adults

-- Primary schools for adults take learners aged 18 and above or those who reach the age of 18 in the year in which they start primary school.
+Primary schools for adults take learners aged 18 and above or those who will reach the age of 18 in the calendar year in which they start primary school.

 General secondary school for adults

-- Schools (classified as upper secondary schools in the pre-reform school education system) where learners aged 18 and above who have finished a pre-reform lower secondary (replaced by 8-year primary school – single structure education) school could:
+General secondary schools take learners aged 18 and above who have finished a pre-reform lower secondary school or a post-reform 8-year primary school (single structure education).
+Learners can:

-- complete upper secondary education and obtain a school leaving certificate, which provided access to post-secondary schools;
+complete secondary education and obtain a school leaving certificate, which provides access to post-secondary schools;

-- obtain a maturity certificate upon passing the maturity exam, which provided access to higher education institutions.
+obtain a maturity certificate upon passing the maturity exam, which provides access to higher education institutions.

 Post-secondary schools (post-secondary non-tertiary education)